Islamic State attracts female jihadis from U.S. heartland

 Greg Boosalis, FBI division counsel in Minneapolis, said law enforcement was investigating the possible recruitment in the area by Islamist extremists of other females, as well as males, but refused to comment on specific cases.

-"We are looking into the possibility of additional men and women travelers," he said.
+"We are looking into the possibility of additional men and women travellers," he said.

 Somali leaders and sources close to police worry that the reports of female would-be jihadis from the region could mark a new trend.